-ACTIVITY: Offsite Visits - Travel - On Foot, near roads Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Ra idual I ting (H dium /I ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, ols, including relevant sources of gu Guidance from Provider, etc.).
-Speci RA leaders / participants, qualifications / ific CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level All eventualities Distance from school All group members including staff All group members conditions risk assessment.
-Where possible, prior insperone visit leader to identify possible.
-The route will be planned to utilising wide pavements who when abroad pupils will be staff will be fully briefed with ection of the intended journey otential hazards and choose so will be undertaken by at least afe walking route ctions or sections of road and sage and rules onsibilities 0 First Aid, pupils require including staff All group members Group leader must have a Ratio of adults must be at I Route taken should be apprechecked before group leaves list of all pupils on the trip with east 1:15 propriate for age and ability of s school nd supervision is acceptable a n their emergency contacts 0 prescribed medication including staff
+ACTIVITY: Offsite Visits - Travel - On ffsite Visits - Travel - On Foot, near roads Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
+Ra idual ting (H dium / ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, G Controls, including relevant sources of guidance g.
+Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the gene RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) Likelihood (1-4) Severity (1-4) Risk Level All eventualities All group members including staff This generic risk assessment will be read and completed in addition to the general conditions risk assessment .
+Where possible, prior inspection of the intended journey will be undertaken by at least one visit leader to identify potential hazards and choose safe walking route The route will be planned to avoid fast or dangerous junctions or sections of road and trilising wide pavements where possible.
+When abroad pupils will be briefed in appropriate road usage and rules Staff will be fully briefed with respect to supervisory responsibilities 0 Distance from school All group members including staff Group leader must have a l Ratio of adults must be at le Route taken should be applichecked before group leaves ropriate for age and ability of their emergency contacts group and should be 0